Your guide to applying with AI

 AI lacks genuine reflections on your experiences, so ensure your final edit includes the CAR framework (Context, Actions, Results).
 Find out more about using the CAR model.

-It’s also often not a shortcut to performing well during the selection process either as employers may now put more emphasis on assessing your written or communication skills more fully at the next stage.
+It’s also often not a shortcut to performing well during the selection process either, as employers may now put more emphasis on assessing your written or communication skills more fully at the next stage.
 We are here to support you at each stage of your application, check out our resources for applications and interviews.

-Practice
+Practice your skills

 Want to practice the 3Ps?
-'Prompt’ our AI resources but don’t forget to Prepare and Proofread too
+'Prompt’ our AI resources but don’t forget to Prepare and Proofread too.

 The Careers Service are using AI tools to support you in different stages of the application process these include: